 Your 6-9 student will be:

-- Identifying the living and non-living parts of a given environment and observing how plants and animals can physically change the environment.
+- Identifying the living and non-living parts of a given biome and observing how plants and animals can affect their environment.

 - Exploring basic life cycles.